William Thomas Waggoner: Banking

-In 1893, he served as Vice President of the R.C.
-Neal Banking Company founded by Mr R.C.
-Neal in Vernon.
-He served as the founding president of the Waggoner National Bank of Vernon in Vernon from 1899 to 1907.
+In 1893, he served as vice president of the R.C.
+Neal Banking Company, founded by Neal in Vernon.
+He served as the founding president of the Waggoner National Bank of Vernon from 1899 to 1907.
 In 1904, he also joined the board of directors of the First National Bank of Fort Worth.

 Three D's Stock Farm

 Three D's Stock Farm was W. T. Waggoner and his sons' breeding and racing arm for Thoroughbred horses.
 He also built the Arlington Downs racetrack located between Fort Worth and Dallas.

 Waggoner once tried to purchase Man o' War for US$500,000, but the transaction did not go through.
-However, he purchased other good horses such as Yellow Jacket, Yellow Wolf, Midnight, Blackburn and Pretty Boy.
+However, he purchased other good horses such as Yellow Jacket, Yellow Wolf, Midnight, Blackburn, and Pretty Boy.
 Among the horses the Three D's operation bred was Now What, the American Champion Two-Year-Old Filly of 1939.

-Important stakes races won by Three D's Stock Farm horses included the Arlington Oaks, Louisiana Derby, New Orleans Handicap and Washington Park Handicap.
-They also owned horses that competed in the 1929, 1930, 1932, 1933 and 1937 Kentucky Derbys.
-Their best result came in 1929 when their colt Panchio ran third under future U. S. Racing Hall of Fame jockey Frank Coltiletti.
+Important stakes races won by Three D's Stock Farm horses included the Arlington Oaks, Louisiana Derby, New Orleans Handicap, and Washington Park Handicap.
+They also owned horses that competed in the 1929, 1930, 1932, 1933 and 1937 Kentucky Derbies.
+Their best result came in 1929, when their colt Panchio ran third under future U. S. Racing Hall of Fame jockey Frank Coltiletti.

 Philanthropy

 He paid for the construction of three buildings on the campus of Texas Woman's University in Denton.
-Meanwhile, in 1933, the City of Fort Worth awarded him the honorary title of 'First Citizen of Fort Worth.'
+Meanwhile, in 1933, the City of Fort Worth awarded him the honorary title of First Citizen of Fort Worth.

 Personal life

 He married Ella (Halsell) Waggoner, a younger sister of his stepmother, Sicily Ann (Halsell) Waggoner.
-They resided at the Waggoner Mansion, also known as 'El Castile', in Decatur, which he restored in 1931.
+They resided at the Waggoner Mansion, also known as El Castile, in Decatur, which he restored in 1931.
 Later, they also resided in Fort Worth.
 They had sons Guy Waggoner and E. Paul Waggoner and daughter Electra Waggoner.